Charles J. Treadwell

-Sir Charles "Jim" James Treadwell CMG CVO (تشارلز جيم جيمس تريدويل;10 February 1920 – 10 January 2010), also known by his initials C. J. Treadwell, was a British career diplomat, lawyer, judge and a former military officer in the New Zealand Army who served as the last British representative to the Trucial States in Abu Dhabi from 1968 to 1971 and later the first British ambassador to the United Arab Emirates from 1971 to 1973.
-He was one of the key advisors to Sheikh Zayed and worked closely with him during much of the formation of the United Arab Emirates.
-His uninviting remarks while addressing the leaders of the Persian Gulf sheikhdoms in 1969 contributed to the fall of the Federation of Arab Emirates.
+Sir Charles "Jim" James Treadwell CMG CVO (تشارلز جيم جيمس تريدويل;10 February 1920 – 10 January 2010), also known by his initials C. J. Treadwell, was a British-New Zealand military officer, career diplomat and lawyer who served as the last British representative to the Trucial States in Abu Dhabi from 1968 to 1971 and later the first British ambassador to the United Arab Emirates from 1971 to 1973 as well as the first British ambassador to the Bahamas between 1973 and 1975.
+He was one of the key advisors to Sheikh Zayed and worked closely with him during much of the unification of the United Arab Emirates.
+His uninviting remarks while addressing the leaders of the Persian Gulf sheikhdoms in October 1969 contributed to the eventual fall of the Federation of Arab Emirates.

 In his diplomatic career spanning almost 35 years, he served in various positions at places like Sudan, Pakistan, Turkey, Saudi Arabia, Nigeria, the Bahamas and Oman.
 A graduate of Wellington College and the Victoria University of Wellington, he served in Second New Zealand Expeditionary Force (2NZEF) in the Middle East theatre of World War II from 1939 until the end of the war in 1945 before embarking on his career in the British Foreign Office.